yytsai171/SHP/README.md

 (`scripts/model/build_model_cache.py`) is run **exclusively on warm users**, so no cold-user information of any kind reaches model selection.
-Applying this fix retroactively is what first exposed the thesis's headline finding (non-personalised baselines are far more competitive than previously reported) -- the earlier, leakier evaluation had been silently flattering the personalised strategies by giving their comparison baseline an unfair advantage.
+Applying this fix retroactively is what first exposed the paper's headline finding (non-personalised baselines are far more competitive than previously reported) - the earlier, leakier evaluation had been silently flattering the personalised strategies by giving their comparison baseline an unfair advantage.

 ### Methodological contributions vs. engineering improvements

-To be explicit about which parts of this repository are *research contributions* (novel methodological ideas evaluated in the thesis) versus *engineering work* (needed to make those ideas practical, but not themselves a claim):
+To be explicit about which parts of this repository are *research contributions* (novel methodological ideas evaluated in the paper) versus *engineering work* (needed to make those ideas practical, but not themselves a claim):